-Assessing activities within performance management can help ensure that reporting channels, data sources, and data systems and technology platforms sufficiently consider and integrate public health emergency needs and requirements from the outset: establishing what "good looks like" in data collection in the context of a public health emergency, for example, can help accelerate and enhance data collection, tracking, and reporting efforts once a response is initiated.
-It can also help identify what requirements may need to be suspended to reduce burden on care providers and the overall system.
+Assessing activities within performance management can help ensure that reporting channels, data sources, data systems, and technology platforms sufficiently consider and integrate public health emergency needs and requirements from the outset: establishing what "good looks like" in data collection in the context of a public health emergency, for example, can help accelerate and enhance data collection, tracking, and reporting efforts once a response is initiated.
+It can also help identify what requirements may need to be suspended to reduce burden on care providers and the overall system and/or inform manufacturing or distribution.